Andreas-Ziegler22/pet-click-emergency/README.md

 I wish Loki could forgive me.

-that day will die with me but before it happens I want to save many life as possible.
+That day will die with me but before it happens I want to save many life as possible.

-My idea is to develop a app that will save.
+My idea is to develop a app that will save pets and animals.

 I wish that all places related with animals will have my app on it.